-David Reimer’s parents had just wanted to do right by him.
+David Reimer’s parents just wanted to do the right thing for him.

 What was supposed to be a routine circumcision in 1965 turned into a life-altering nightmare for Reimer when the doctor performing his surgery accidentally singed his infant penis.

 The damage was irreparable.
 Concerned that their son’s injury might cause him mental anguish as an adult, Reimer’s parents consulted with famed sexologist John Money after seeing him on television.

 Money consequently suggested that Reimer undergo sex reassignment surgery and instead be raised female.
 Desperate, Reimer’s parents took his advice and changed their son’s birth name from “Bruce” to “Brenda.”

 Reimer appeared to take easily to his imposed gender identity as a female, and his case was initially revered as a success story to those physicians like Money who believed that gender was a matter of learned or taught behavior and not nature.